rytis-paskauskas/TCPCam/README.md

 The commands are
 1. PIN code as specified in `menuconfig` "TCP server settings > TCP pin/password"
-2. CODE, the app supports numeric code values:
+2. CMD, TCPCam currently supports numeric command values:
    - positive number `N` will request exactly N frames
    - zero or negative number will request a non-stop stream